Register Login

 25 Mortgage Terms You Should Know When Buying A Home

 Buying a home is filled with many complexities.
-One of the more intensive parts of doing so is securing a mortgage .
-The mortgage process is filled with terms you may have never heard of before, yet if you want to be fully engaged there are mortgage terms you should know when buying a home.
+One of the more intensive parts of buying a home, whether you are a Massachusetts first-time homebuyer or a seasoned homeowner is securing a mortgage.
+The process is filled with mortgage terms you may have never heard of before, yet if you want to be fully engaged there are mortgage terms to know when buying a home.

-Understanding the mortgage process and the mortgage terms that going along with it will help make a smoother transaction for you.
+Understanding the mortgage process and the mortgage terms that go along with it will help make a smoother transaction for you.

-While there are a slew of mortgage terms, many really don’t help you with the mortgage process.
-I have tried to highlight the mortgage terms that are most important to a home buyer going through the mortgage process.
+I have tried to highlight the mortgage definitions that are most important to a home buyer going through the mortgage process.

 Amortization

-Amortization is the accounting of the pay off of your mortgage over time though a fixed principal and interest payment.
+Amortization is the accounting of the payoff of your mortgage over time through a fixed principal and interest payment.

 Appraisal

 An appraisal is a written estimate of what the home you are about to mortgage is worth.
-A licensed appraiser performs the appraisal with in the certain uniform guidelines.
+A licensed appraiser performs the appraisal within certain uniform guidelines.

 The purpose of the appraisal is to show the bank the property is worth at least the value that is being borrowed.